medool421/beni-mellal-tourism/README.md

 **Attractions List** - Scrollable cards showing all touristic spots

+**Details screen** - Details for each attraction with a map button for location

 **Map Modal** - Interactive Google Maps with markers

 **Gallery Screen** - Swipeable photo gallery with animations